denysdovhan/wtfjs/README.md

 > A list of funny and tricky examples of JavaScript.

 JavaScript is a great language.
-It has a simple syntax, large ecosystem and, what is the most important, great community.
+It has a simple syntax, large ecosystem and, what is most important, a great community.

-At the same time, all we know that JavaScript is quite a funny language with tricky parts.
+At the same time, we all know that JavaScript is quite a funny language with tricky parts.
 Some of them can quickly turn our everyday job into hell, some of them can make us laugh out loud.

 The original idea for WTFJS belongs to [Brian Leroux](https://twitter.com/brianleroux).
 This list is highly inspired by his talk [**“WTFJS”** at dotJS 2012](https://www.youtube.com/watch?v=et8xNAc2ic8):